xulaing/beer-portal-webapp/README.md

 ## Features

-The Beer Portal Web App offers several key features:
+The Beer Portal Web App offers several key features (The application is not responsive yet):

 1. **Home Page**: The landing page.